Credits based in part on Jerry Bails' notes.

 Adapted from Sir Walter Scott's novel.
 Art is not by Tom Cooper as previously stated.

-Signature matches Burt Salg's signature on book covers.
+Signature matches Bert Salg's signature on book covers.

-Strips of square frames of art and text designed to be cut out and viewed through "screen" which is another cutout in a larger panel (description based on the feature as seen in issue #2).
+Strips of square frames of art and text designed to be cut out and viewed through "screen" which is another cutout in a larger panel.

 Characters are named after two mountains in Greece.
 Ancient myths refer to "piling Pelion on Ossa" in order to reach the gods.